 Carrying bulky equipment around on your back can easily result in injury, especially on moving platforms such as a boat, with Sidemount you may enter the water fully geared up, have your tanks handed to you and clip them on, simple, easy and relaxed.

 a common way to don your tanks in rough waters is to descend with your left tank in place, you can don this on the boat, and retrieve the remaining tanks from line hanging under the boat.

 In addition to these factors, Sidemount still provides all of the same benefits it did to the cave divers that pioneered it, expect to see more and more divers diving Sidemount as this catches on.

-PADI offer two levels of certification, recreational sidemount and technical sidemount.
-Both programs compliment your current certifications, allowing you to use sidemount within the parameters of your existing training and experience.
+PADI offers two levels of certification, recreational sidemount and technical sidemount.
+Both programs complement your current certifications, allowing you to use sidemount within the parameters of your existing training and experience.

-Recreational Sidemount is a 4 dive program using two cylinders, Tec Sidemount is a 5 dive program using 4 or more cylinders and includes some simulated decompression practise.
+Recreational Sidemount is a 4 dive program using two cylinders, Tec Sidemount is a 5 dive program using 4 or more cylinders and includes some simulated decompression practice.

 Contact us today to book your program